Summary Judgment is available to both Claimants and Defendants.

 The test is relatively simple, if you believe the other side has no claim or defence against you, then a Summary Judgment should be issued so the Court can deal with the claim without proceeding to a full trial.

-If you think that you have a case for a summary judgement or indeed are the claimant/ defendant of a civil litigation claim, then please do not hesitate to call us today for free on 0800 310 11 12 for a free no obligation chat over the phone where we will assess your case and advise on the next steps you should take.
+If you think that you have a case for a summary judgement or indeed are the claimant/ defendant of a civil litigation claim, then please do not hesitate to call us today on 0800 310 11 12 where we will assess your case and advise on the next steps you should take.

 Video About Summary Judgment